 Four watchers have dropped out; tonight it's just Candi, Kim, Sarah and me.
 The indentation is very deep now, and even Sarah's excited.
 Alas, we've barely settled in when the heavens open and come tumbling down.
 We all slosh home.

 At seven the next morning, the phone rings.
 It's Kim.

 "Thought you'd want to know," she says.
 "They hatched."

 While it's true that witnessing a "hatch" is a combination of great perseverance and luck, the odds of witnessing a "nesting" on a guided walk along Florida's primary nesting beaches are extremely high.
 It's also far more dramatic, easier to see and doesn't require staying up all night.

 All Florida beaches are potential nesting sites, but the greatest concentration of loggerhead nesting turtles lies on the east coast between the Canaveral National Seashore (Titusville) and Fort Lauderdale.
 Guided by a trained naturalist with a special infrared flashlight, it's possible to watch the entire two-hour nesting process at very close range.
-Regular flashlights and flash photography are forbidden since they disorient the turtles.
+Regular flashlights and flash photography are forbidden because they disorient the turtles.
 Remember to remain quiet as well.

 Only trained, permitted volunteers may handle sea turtles, though anyone can observe from a respectful distance.
 Unauthorized contact can result in a $500,000 fine and even jail time.

-State regulations only allow turtle walks in June and July.
-To make reservations or for more information, visit www.myfwc.com or contact the organizations below:
+State regulations allow turtle walks only in June and July.
+To make reservations or for more information, visit www.myfwc.com, or contact the organizations below:

 • Fishing Museum, Melbourne, 772-388-2750